EdgrantHS/Cloudstack12/details/07_cloudstack_reset.md

 ## Troubleshooting
 - **Error 531: Failed to authenticate**: Double-check the username and password.
 Ensure you're using the real IP (`192.168.106.199:8080`) instead of the Tailscale IP (`100.86.85.32:8080`).
 - **Database connection issues**: Verify the MySQL/MariaDB service is running (`sudo systemctl status mysql`) and the root password is correct.

-## Conclusion
-By following these steps, you should have reset the CloudStack password.
-Always use the real IP address for accessing the UI and ensure all network configurations are non-overlapping to avoid errors.